 BJJ requires you to become skilled at a variety of very specialised moves that you will almost never use again in your life.
 The more fluid and natural these actions feel, the easier it will be to walk around the mats with ease.

-Drilling is the secret sauce when it comes to internalising unfamiliar motions, but it can be hard to get to the dojo as often as you would like or even to find a training partner willing to let you bang out rep after rep with them.
-You can check videos of some famous fighters like Adam Wardzinski Bjj, if you desire.
+Drilling is the secret formula for internalising foreign motions, yet it can be difficult to get to the dojo as frequently as you would want or to have a practice partner eager to knock out repetition upon repetition with you.
+You can watch videos of some well-known fighters, such as Adam Wardzinski Bjj, if you desire.
 You might think of watching his films as a method of training yourself.

-There are certain times when you can't train Jiu-Jitsu in the gym.
-For example, it may be that you're away on vacation, that you're too preoccupied to make it to class, or the gym is not open every day of the week.
-When you're in this circumstance, BJJ exercises are a terrific way to practise BJJ while also getting a workout in when you're in such a situation.
+There are instances when you cannot train Jiu-Jitsu at the gym.
+It's possible, for instance, that you're away on vacation, that you're too preoccupied to make it to class, or that the gym isn't open every day of the week.
+When you're in this circumstance, BJJ exercises are a terrific way to practise BJJ while also getting a workout in.

 Standing guard opening

 Standing is probably the most time-and labor-effective method for opening the closed guard.
 Standing openers exist in a variety of shapes and sizes, but I normally assign this basic opening to our academy's necessary BJJ drills.
 Although it involves a number of steps, the results are well worth the effort.

 The starting position for this exercise is on your knees.
 While bringing one leg forward into a lunge position, the other leg should rotate on the knee such that the toes of the foot can reach the bottom (as much to the side as possible).

 To perform a sumo deadlift, one must keep their body in an upright position while bending the knee of the leg that is not yet off the ground.
 When you are on someone else's close guard, this is the most secure way to stand up.
 In addition to that, it is a fantastic practise that you should incorporate into your normal regimen.